2016 J&T Banka Prague Open

-The 2016 J&T Banka Prague Open was a professional tennis tournaments played on outdoor clay courts.
+The 2016 J&T Banka Prague Open was a professional tennis tournament played on outdoor clay courts.
 It was the 7th edition of the tournament, and its second as part of the International category of the 2016 WTA Tour.
-It took place at the Sparta Prague Tennis Club in Prague, Czech Republic, from 25 to 30 April 2016.
+It took place at the TK Sparta Prague in Prague, Czech Republic, from 25 to 30 April 2016.
+Following Roberta Vinci's withdrawal due to an ankle injury, Svetlana Kuznetsova was the top-seeded player at the tournament.